sufiyan-ahmed/octotools/README.md

 ### Contributors

-We are trully looking forward to the open-source contributions to OctoTools!
-If you are interested in contributing, collaborating, or reporting issues, don't hesitate to contact us!
+We are truly looking forward to open-source contributions to OctoTools!
+If you are interested in contributing, collaborating, or reporting issues, don't hesitate to contact us at [panlu@stanford.edu](mailto:panlu@stanford.edu) or join our Slack channel [OctoTools](https://join.slack.com/t/octotools/shared_invite/zt-3485ikfas-zMTbFbuodJmET~R6KXHEGw).

 We are also looking forward to your feedback and suggestions!